A Bayesian adaptive design for dual-agent phase I-II oncology trials integrating efficacy data across stages: An integrated phase I-II design for dose finding

 For ethical considerations and to avoid exposing patients to sub-therapeutic dose combinations, we would stop the trial for futility if where $\delta_0$ is a pre-specified threshold.
-For the purpose of this article, we choose $\delta_0 = 0.2$.
-Mind that this stopping rule applies only after the initial cohort of $\bar{n}_1$ patients.
+For the purposes of illustration in this article, we choose $\delta_0 = 0.1$.
+Mind that this stopping rule applies only after the run-in cohort of $n_2$ patients in stage II.